Theldus/bread/README.md

 ## Building
 Building only requires GNU Make, a C compiler (such as GCC, Clang, or TCC), NASM, and a Linux machine.

-The debugger has two modes of operation: interrupt-based (default) and polling.
+The debugger has two modes of operation: polling (default) and interrupt-based:

-### Interrupt-based mode
+### Polling mode
-The interrupt-based mode sets up the PIC and receives UART interrupts.
-In this mode, the CPU stays in 'halt' until it receives commands for the debugger, which prevents it from using 100% of the CPU and keeps it cool.
-However, interrupts are not always enabled, making it impossible to debug certain portions of code.
-This is where the polling mode comes in.
+Polling mode is the simplest approach and should work well in a variety of environments.
+However, due the polling nature, there is a high CPU usage:

 #### Building
 ```bash